Bowling: 16th to 18th centuries

 The Bowling Game (Jan Steen, c.
 1655).
 Many Dutch Golden Age paintings depicted bowling.

-English King Henry VIII was an avid bowler.
-In 1511, he banned bowling for the lower classes and imposed a levy for private lanes to limit them to the wealthy.
-Another English law, passed in 1541 (repealed in 1845), prohibited workers from bowling except at Christmas, and then only in their master's home and in his presence.
-In 1530, he acquired Whitehall Palace in central London as his new residence, having it extensively rebuilt complete with outdoor bowling lanes, indoor tennis court, jousting tiltyard, and cockfighting pit.

-Protestant Reformation founder Martin Luther set the number of pins (which varied from 3 to 17) at nine.
-He had a bowling lane built next to his home for his children, sometimes rolling a ball himself.

-Often associated with gambling, bowling had a negative image.
-This 1800 English mayor instructed "putting a stop to the growing evil of skittle and bowling alleys ... to take care that there are as few inducements as possible for the thoughtless husband to spend his substance to the detriment of his family."
+Bowling had a negative image.
+An 1800 English mayor proclaimed "putting a stop to the growing evil of skittle and bowling alleys ... to take care that there are as few inducements as possible for the thoughtless husband to spend his substance to the detriment of his family."